• Home

 A diagnosis is suspected from the history of rodent exposure plus compatible symptoms such as fever with kidney involvement or breathing problems.
 Confirmatory methods commonly include serology for hantavirus antibodies and molecular testing such as PCR, along with routine clinical tests that show organ involvement, especially kidney function tests, blood counts, and oxygen assessment.
 Because early symptoms can resemble many other infections, exposure history is very important.

 There is no specific antiviral cure universally established for routine clinical use, so treatment is mainly supportive.
-Severe cases may need hospital care or ICU support, including oxygen, fluids managed carefully, blood pressure support, and kidney or respiratory support depending on the syndrome.
+Severe cases may need hospital care or ICU support, including oxygen, fluids managed carefully, blood pressure support, and kidney or respiratory support depending on the syndrome

 Prevention focuses on rodent control, safe cleaning, and avoiding exposure to droppings or urine.
 Key measures include sealing holes, storing food securely, reducing rodent nesting sites, using gloves and disinfectants during cleanup, and never sweeping or vacuuming dry droppings because that can aerosolize the virus. particles.
 Community-level control also includes sanitation, waste management, and rodent surveillance.

-Role of the Public Health Department
+What Is the Role of the Public Health Department?

 The public health department should lead surveillance, outbreak investigation, risk communication, rodent control coordination, and health education.
 IEC materials should focus on simple massage, how hantavirus spreads, early warning signs, when to seek care, how to clean safely, and how to reduce rodent exposure at home and work.
 Community engagement works best through local leaders, schools, workplaces, farmers, sanitation workers, and media campaigns that reinforce practical prevention behaviors.